-Putting money into the RESP
+Putting Money Into the RESP

-Should you put money into a RESP?
 The big carrot for RESPs is the Canada Education Savings Grant (CESG).
 Basically for every dollar you put in, the government will provide a 20% grant.

 From 1998 to 2006 – The government provided a 20% grant up to a maximum of $400 per year per child.
 To maximize the grant, you would put in $2000 to qualify for a $400 grant.